thomasphillips3/AlgoCasts/README.md

 #### Algorithm
 * Create an empty string
 * Traverse the input string one character at a time
-* Add the current character to the new string
+* Prepend the current character to the beginning of the new string
+* Return the completed reversed string

 #### Code
 ```